Don’t Let Dry Eye Control Your Time!

 Is Prokera safe?

-Prokera is a safe treatment provided by an FDA-regulated tissue bank.
+Prokera is a safe treatment containing amniotic tissue provided by an FDA-regulated tissue bank.
 The donor and tissue have passed numerous quality control tests including social habits, physical and medical screening before it is provided to your doctor.
-The tissue is donated from healthy mothers who have had c-sections.
+The tissue is donated from healthy mothers who had successful c-sections.

 Treatment Period